dolezsariza/AdventureQuest/README.md

 # AdventureQuest
-A fun single player game, made in the style of Adventure Time, written in .
+A fun single player game, made in the style of Adventure Time.
 # Technologies
 - Java SE
 - JavaFX